cgiacomini/vagrant--kubernetes/examples/012-Probes/README.md

 ## readinessProbe - tcpSocket example
 Here the readiness probe is testing using **tcpsocket** probe type if the port **80** is available.
-It will wait 5 seconds (nitialDelaySeconds: 5) before testing the port availability and it retries every 10 seconds (periodSeconds: 10).
+It will wait 5 seconds (InitialDelaySeconds: 5) before testing the port availability and it retries every 10 seconds (periodSeconds: 10).
 During the first 5 seconds then the POD status is not READY.

 ***003-readiness-probe-tcpsocket.yaml***